Last Updated on January 30, 2024 by Christian Heide

 La Mercé is the Virgin of Grace and has become the cities´ patron saint in 1687.
 After a plague of locusts had destroyed the fields and the crops in the Catalan countryside the local population asked for the virgin´s assistance in fighting the pestilence.
 Miraculously the locusts disappeared and as a thank you she became co-patroness to Santa Eulàlia.
-The latter became so sad that she usually cries on La Mercé Day – an above average rainy day in Barcelona weather history.
+According to a legend the latter became so sad that she started crying on the first La Mercé Day – which is an above average rainy day in Barcelona when looking at the weather history.

 Though La Mercé has religious origins it has nowadays grown into a festival lasting for four days with hundreds of music, cultural, artistic and culinary events.
-The 24th of September is a public holiday in Barcelona meaning once you leave the municipality boarders you will encounter daily business as usual.
+The 24th of September is a public holiday in Barcelona, however, outside of Barcelona it is not, meaning once you leave the municipality borders you will encounter daily business as usual.
 La Mercé is a must do in Barcelona!

 La Mercé – Main Events

-The Correfoc – the fire runs – will take place along Via Laietana in the historic center of Barcelona – a parade of devils will light impressive fireworks.
+The Correfoc – the so-called fire run – will take place along Via Laietana in the historic center of Barcelona – a parade of devils will light impressive fireworks.
 This tradition originates from the “Dance of Devils” known in Catalunya since the 12th century.
-After the Franco dictatorship this tradition has been revived and adapted to modern times.
+After the Franco dictatorship this tradition had been revived and adapted to modern times.
 You should check this out during your Barcelona trip.